 To better meet the growing demand among consumers for more transparency, in 2020 we created our own Clean Label definition: a label that provides clear information to our consumers about which ingredients we use.
-As food safety remains our top priority, we need to strike a good top priority, we need to strike a good balance between clean ingredients on the one hand and safe, functional and sustainable food products on the other.
+As food safety remains our top priority, we need to strike a good balance between clean ingredients on the one hand and safe, functional and sustainable food products on the other.
 We need to make sure that the taste and structure of our products are always safe and high quality.